People frequently ask “what is REBarCamp?”

 an international network of user generated conferences — open, participatory workshop-events, whose content is provided by participants.

 REBarCamp is a BarCamp for real estate (R.E.
 BarCamp).
-What that means- the event is not structured like a typical planned conference.
-Every session is not planned out in advance.
+That means- the event is not structured like a typical planned conference.
 Nobody is paid to deliver a session.
 Anybody can deliver a session and attendees are strongly encouraged to participate.

 How does that happen?